FenixHuang667/Bifold/README.md

 ## Contact

-If you have any question or bug reports about HamSampler, please feel free to conatct the author Fenix Huang at fenixprotoss@gmail.com.
+If you have any question or bug reports about Bifold, please feel free to conatct the author Fenix Huang at fenixprotoss@gmail.com.